This post may include affiliate links.

 Get this sent to your inbox, plus get new recipes from us every week!

 You may have seen enoki mushrooms in photographs of ramen or hot pot: it looks like long, white noodles.
-Here’s what you need to know about this variety:
+Here’s what you need to know:

 • The enoki mushroom is an edible mushroom that looks like long strings; almost like noodles!
 Enoki mushrooms are common in Japanese cuisine, where they’re known as enokitake, and Chinese cuisine where they’re known as golden needle or lily mushrooms.